 Since mom felt that she had done the right things to help prevent me from eating and vomiting, the one thing she hadn’t explored was raising my bowl off the floor.
 She had started to notice a trend in the cat chat rooms towards that being another possible solution as the cat would now be eating in a more comfortable position and the esophagus in a more level position leading to the stomach.

-Here, gravity would help the food move along the track rather than working against it in the more traditional way of feeding us cats on the floor!
+With an elevated bowl, gravity would help the food move along the track rather than working against it in the more traditional way of feeding us cats on the floor!

 Since us cats don’t chew, we bite, tear and swallow our food, you can imagine how it can back up in the esophageal tract and guess what happens next?
 That horrible sound you all hate when we throw up!